 - Get the skills and confidence to go on a solo backpacking trip

-- Travel to South America, Southern Europe, Japan, SE Asia
+- Travel South America, Southern Europe, Japan, SE Asia

-Then my coach gave me a further task: Create a timeline for it.
+Then my coach gave me a further task.
+She said: “I want you to create a timeline for this.”

 I got out a big piece of paper and drew a horizontal line.
 At one end, I marked my current age, 31.
 At the other, I wrote 95, a generous old age.